 7. Keep the right eye contact

 Another good strategy to avoid being interrupted is constant eye contact with those you speak with.
 Some people are waiting for the right time to express their opinions and to interrupt someone.
 Through constant eye contact, however, you create a conversation situation that signals that there is still no opportunity for an interruption.

 For chronic interrupters, you can use the power stare.
 Power staring means looking for longer than the normal glance.
-Look directly in the eyes of such a person while presenting a high-status body language.
+Look directly in the eyes of such a person while presenting high-status body language.
 This signals that you are not willing to give up control as yet.

 Be careful and don’t send inviting signals with your eye contact.

 8. Address the behavior

 Frequent and aggressive interrupting, without showing respect, is destructive.
 However, if someone stops you or even interrupts you, stay as friendly as possible and confront them directly with their behavior.
 It is legitimate to say, “You have just interrupted me, please let me continue till I close my speech.”
 Make clear that you do not accept such behavior.
 Doing that also shows that you can assert yourself.

 9. Voluntarily provide space for others

 Voluntarily giving space to other people projects that you believe to respect, and it communicates sovereignty, enhances personal status.

 10. Body language

 The effective use of body language plays a key role in communication.
-The body language signals what we think.
+Body language signals what we think.
 It also reveals what we do not want to say.
 We signal how self-confident we are.
 Better send strong messages about you.
 Indicate that an interrupt will be met with a powerful response.

 Use powerful body language like expanding our body space with larger gestures and power poses.
 Touching others is also a status signal.